NeowayLabs/neowaylabs.github.io/_posts/2021-11-30-neoways-feature-store.md

 | develop |   x   |   x  |   x   |     x     | x            |  dry-run |        |         |
 | master  |   x   |   x  |   x   |     x     | x            |     x    |    x   |    x    |

 The [Airflow](https://airflow.apache.org/) is being used to schedule and run the pipeline on production.
-Both CI/CD runner and Airflow are responsible to launch spark jobs to a Kubernetes cluster, and this makes our pipeline highly scalable.
+Both CI/CD runner and Airflow are responsible for launching spark jobs to a Kubernetes cluster, and this makes our pipeline highly scalable.

 ## Conclusion